Hope Springs (TV series)

 Hope Springs is a British television comedy-drama series following the lives of four female ex-cons in hiding following a multimillion-pound robbery.
 Produced by Shed Productions, the company behind Bad Girls, Footballers' Wives, and Waterloo Road, the 8-part series began airing on BBC One on 7 June 2009 and finished on 26 July 2009.
 After a single series, the BBC cancelled Hope Springs, because it "did not find its audience in the way that [they] had hoped."

 Filming

-Production on the series began in summer 2008 in the village of Wanlockhead, situated in the Dumfries and Galloway region, an ideal location chosen for its beautiful and tranquil scenery to provide the perfect backdrop for the programme.
+Production on the series began in summer 2008 in the village of Wanlockhead, situated in the Dumfries and Galloway region, a location chosen for its scenery to provide the backdrop for the programme.
 The interior scenes to be featured have been shot at the BBC Scotland drama studios in Dumbarton.